How to Sell an Inherited House in San Diego (Probate & Estate Guide)

 Do I have to go through probate to sell an inherited house in San Diego?

 Not always.
 If the deceased had a living trust or the property was held in joint tenancy with right of survivorship, probate can be bypassed entirely.
-If there was no trust and no joint tenancy, California probate is typically required – a process that can take 9 to 18+ months depending on complexity.
-A probate attorney can confirm which path applies in your specific situation.
+Under California AB 2016 (effective April 1, 2025), primary residences valued at $750,000 or less can also qualify for a simplified petition that skips full probate.
+If none of those apply, California probate is typically required — usually nine to eighteen months depending on complexity.
+A probate attorney can confirm which path applies in your specific situation, often within a single phone call.

 What happens if multiple heirs disagree about selling the inherited property?

-If heirs cannot reach an agreement, the situation can end up in probate court where a judge may order a partition – essentially forcing a sale.
-This is a slow, expensive route.
+If heirs cannot reach an agreement, the situation can end up in probate court where a judge may order a partition — essentially forcing a sale.
+This is a slow, expensive route, and nobody wins.
 The better approach is working with a neutral party early, before emotions escalate.
-I’ve helped families work through this by creating a clear financial picture of what each outcome means for each heir – often that shared clarity breaks the gridlock.
+I’ve helped families work through this by creating a clear financial picture of what each outcome means for each heir — often that shared clarity breaks the gridlock without any court involvement.

 What is a step-up in basis and why does it matter for an inherited San Diego home?

-When you inherit a property, the IRS resets your cost basis to the fair market value at the time of death.
-This means if you sell shortly after inheriting, you may owe little or no capital gains tax – even if the home appreciated significantly over decades.
-With San Diego home values as high as they are, this can represent a tax savings of hundreds of thousands of dollars.
-Talk to a CPA before making timing decisions.
+When you inherit a property, the IRS resets your cost basis to the fair market value at the date of death.
+This means if you sell shortly after inheriting, you may owe little or no capital gains tax — even if the home appreciated significantly over decades.
+With San Diego home values as high as they are, the step-up in basis can represent hundreds of thousands of dollars in tax savings.
+Talk to a CPA before making timing decisions, but understand that this is one of the most valuable single tax rules available to heirs.

 How long does probate take in California before I can sell the house?

-California probate typically takes 9 to 18 months for straightforward estates, but can run 2 years or more with contested claims, creditor issues, or complex assets.
-Simple estates with no disputes sometimes move through in 6 to 9 months.
-The timeline depends heavily on the court’s docket and whether the estate has debts to settle.
-Working with an experienced probate attorney is essential to move as efficiently as possible.
+California probate typically takes nine to eighteen months for straightforward estates, but can run two years or more with contested claims, creditor issues, or complex assets.
+Simple estates with no disputes sometimes move through in six to nine months.
+AB 2016’s simplified petition for primary residences under $750,000 can compress that timeline substantially.
+The actual duration depends on the court’s docket and whether the estate has debts to settle.
+An experienced probate attorney is essential to move as efficiently as possible.

-Can I sell an inherited house in San Diego while it is still in probate?
+Can I sell an inherited house in San Diego while it’s still in probate?

-Yes, under California’s Independent Administration of Estates Act (IAEA), the executor can often sell real property without court confirmation if heirs are notified and do not object.
+Yes.
+Under California’s Independent Administration of Estates Act (IAEA), the executor can often sell real property without court confirmation if heirs are notified and do not object.
 If the estate doesn’t qualify for IAEA, a court-confirmed sale is required, which adds time.
-Either way, the home can be listed and under contract while legal work is ongoing – buyers experienced with probate understand the extended timeline.
+Either way, the home can be listed and under contract while legal work is ongoing — experienced probate buyers and agents understand the extended timeline and plan for it.

 What does the Lovery Concierge Program do for inherited properties?

 The Lovery Concierge Program allows heirs to make strategic repairs, deep cleaning, staging, and refresh updates to an inherited home with no out-of-pocket cost.
-The investment is covered at closing from sale proceeds.
-For inherited homes that have been lived in for decades, this often means the difference between a low-ball offer and a competitive listing at full San Diego market value.
+The investment is covered at closing from sale proceeds — no interest, no markup.
+For inherited homes with deferred maintenance that the estate doesn’t have liquid cash to fund, this often means the difference between a low-ball cash offer and a competitive listing at full San Diego market value.

 Do I need to clean out the house before selling an inherited property in San Diego?

 Generally yes, but you don’t have to manage it alone.
 I coordinate estate sale companies for items of value and junk removal services for the rest.
 If there are items worth selling, an estate sale can turn the cleanout into cash.
-We time the cleanout with contractor access and staging so the process is sequenced and efficient rather than chaotic.
+We time the cleanout with contractor access and staging so the process is sequenced and efficient — not chaotic and not all happening in the same week.

 What is a probate sale and how is it different from a normal real estate sale?